StandardGiraffe/word-walker/README.md

 ## Installation

 At the moment, probubbly best to just clone this repository and use the included console.
-(See below.)

 ```bash
 $ git clone https://github.com/StandardGiraffe/word-walker.git